 I’m vegetarian and try to eat organic food whenever possible.
-I used to think that eating organic was just a healthier alternative but it’s so much more then that.
+I used to think that eating organic was just a healthier alternative but it’s so much more than that.
 I believe it’s super important as a consumer to put your money towards the kind of world you want to see.
-I want to see a world with healthy soil that produces ample food for everyone, bee’s and other insect populations back on the rise, clean air and waterways – Conventional farmer is horrible for the environment.
+I want to see a world with healthy soil that produces ample food for everyone, bee’s and other insect populations back on the rise, clean air and waterways – conventional farming is horrible for the environment.
 The pesticides which kill insects vital to the eco-system also contaminate our waterways.
 Conventional farming also causes soil to degrade which over time means the soil will no longer be able to support growth of plants.
 Not a good situation!!!

 I avoid single use plastics and try to shop at bulk food stores so i can reuse my same containers again and again.